DivyaJyothiVundavalli/StockWatch/README.md

 # StockWatch
-**Flask App Development in Docker images:** The "Stock Price Tracker Application deployed with Docker" is a project aimed at providing real-time stock price information to users through a web interface.
+**Flask App Development in Docker images:** The "Stock Price Tracker (StockWatch) Application deployed with Docker" is a project aimed at providing real-time stock price information to users through a web interface.
 The application is built using Flask, a lightweight Python web framework, and utilizes the Polygon.io API to fetch stock price data.